 1998: Bridge supply starts to the HS1 project (Channel Tunnel Rail Link).
 24 bridges are delivered over 10 contracts between 1998 and 2004.Back to top

-Mabey Bridge and Shore Inc opens a matting division with the purchase of Florida Mat Rentals in 2001.
+Mabey Bridge and Shore Inc. opens a matting division with the purchase of Florida Mat Rentals in 2001.

 The Delta Bridge is launched in 2002 and becomes established as the modular bridge of choice for long spans and permanent applications.

-The US Army choose the Mabey Logistics Support Bridging system to develop new infrastructure in Iraq, providing access for military and civilian vehicles, including delivery of the necessary aid and reconstruction equipment.
+The US Army chooses the Mabey Logistics Support Bridging system to develop new infrastructure in Iraq, providing access for military and civilian vehicles, including delivery of the necessary aid and reconstruction equipment.
 Approximately 6000 meters of bridging are supplied from 2003 to 2009.

 Bevil Mabey makes his last site visit to the Swale Crossing at the age of 89.
-Mr Mabey had already passed control of the business to his children and the Group remains in the private ownership of the Mabey family.
+Mr. Mabey had already passed control of the business to his children and the Group remains in the private ownership of the Mabey family.

 Mabey Hire expands the Barrierguard fleet to meet the demand in Scotland on the A80 Stepps to Haggs widening project; meanwhile Mabey & Johnson completes 1500 bridges in the Philippines under the Presidents Bridge Program.